Get your free and exclusive +30-page Authentication Analytics Whitepaper

 This confirmation solidifies the divergent strategies in the browser market.
 While Chrome builds on the flexible OpenID4VP transport layer, Apple is leveraging its deep investment in the ISO mdoc ecosystem to provide a highly integrated and secure, albeit less flexible, solution tailored to official identity documents.

-Mozilla has formally expressed a negative standards position on the Digital Credentials API as it currently stands.
-Their concerns are comprehensive and rooted in their mission to protect user privacy, agency, and ensure an open, equitable web.
+Mozilla originally expressed a negative standards position on the Digital Credentials API.
+Their concerns, documented in detail, are comprehensive and rooted in their mission to protect user privacy, agency, and ensure an open, equitable web.

 Key concerns raised by Mozilla include: